cs480x-22c/reflections/week1.md

 The "Which Songwriter Has the Largest Vocabulary" section is fascinating to look at, but a bit unintuitive.
 A song's position on the y-axis is determined by how many unique words the song has, but the visualization does not define what a "unique" word is.
-The songs seem to be organized on the x-axis (within each individual songwriter's chart) in alphabetically.
+The songs seem to be organized on the x-axis (within each individual songwriter's chart) alphabetically.
 This information is not very meaningful, and I think it would make more sense to instead organize it by the release date of the song, which might reveal some more interesting trends in the data.